Brandon University Students' Union

 The Brandon University Students' Union (BUSU) represents undergraduate, graduate, and distance students at Brandon University (BU) in Manitoba, Canada.
-BUSU is a not-for-profit organization that represents 3,375 (2020) students.
+BUSU is a non-partisan and non-denominational not-for-profit organization that represents 3,375 (2020) students.
 BUSU was incorporated in 1969, and joined the Canadian Federation of Students (CFS) as Local 37 in 1984.

 BUSU hosts a variety of events such as speakers, socials, and free food giveaways as well as organizing orientation events at the beginning of each September and January.

-BUSU is contracted by the Knowles-Douglas Commission to maintain the day-to-day operations of the Knowles-Douglas Centre, which includes the campus bookstore, Forbidden Flavors, and The Quill as tenants.
+BUSU is contracted by the Knowles-Douglas Commission to maintain the day-to-day operations of the Knowles-Douglas Centre, which includes the campus bookstore, Bailey's Café, and The Quill as tenants.

 The BUSU office is located on the first floor of the Knowles-Douglas Centre at Brandon University.

 Services

 The BUSU office functions as the central lost and found for BU.
 Each year the students' union produces about 3,000 student planners, which are available to students for free.
 The handbook provides information about the university and the students' union along with a weekly calendar for students to track course assignments and all of their extra curricular activities.
 BUSU and BU each contribute $15,000 annually to the work study program.
 The funding is granted to professors and other members of the BU community to hire students to assist in research projects, or in other engagement with the local community.

 BUSU and BU each contribute $6,000 annually to the Student Travel & Conference Fund.
 This service is intended to assist students in covering their travel expenses and conference fees associated with participation in off-campus learning experiences.
 BUSU works closely with the BU Career Planning office and other employers to provide students with a current website for part-time and summer jobs.
 In 2015 the Assiniboine Community College Students' Association (ACCSA) and BUSU began a partnership to implement a student discount program with participating businesses throughout Brandon.

 Between May 2015 and April 2016 over 300 hampers were distributed helping almost 900 people by the food bank.
 Every year BUSU hosts the Halloween Food Drive.
 Student clubs from BU compete to collect the most weight of non-perishable food by trick-or-treating around Brandon.
 In 2008, Brandon University students voted in favor of creating a Health and Dental Plan for students who do not have alternative coverage.
 BUSU administers the Health and Dental plan provided by C&C Insurance and Student VIP.